Growing Zones

 Does zone apply to all plants equally?

 Zone hardiness reflects cold survival.
-Other factors — soil drainage, humidity, sun exposure, microclimates — also affect how a plant does in your garden.
+Other factors — soil drainage, humidity, sun exposure, and microclimates — also affect how a plant does in your garden.
 Read the full plant description for any additional care notes beyond zone.

 How does my zone affect when my order ships?